 ABOUT THE NATIONAL ASSOCIATION FOR CONTINENCE

-The organization and the topic of incontinence drew national attention when more than 35,000 people requested information after Dear Abby wrote about HIP in the popular syndicated column.
+The organization and the topic of incontinence drew national attention when more than 35,000 people requested information after Dear Abby wrote about HIP in her popular syndicated column.

-In the decades that followed, HIP (now known as NAFC) greatly expanded their outreach and advocacy efforts.
-The organization published materials on various symptoms and struggles of bladder and bowel concern, established a toll-free hotline, helped create a Bladder Health Council, garnered national press for advocacy efforts with politicians and the FDA, orchestrated the start of Bladder Health Awareness Month, and attended and spearheaded many medical and industry conferences.
+In the decades that followed, HIP greatly expanded their outreach and advocacy efforts.
+The organization published materials on various symptoms and struggles of bladder and bowel concern, established a toll-free hotline, helped create a Bladder Health Council, garnered national press for advocacy efforts with politicians and the FDA, orchestrated the start of Bladder Health Awareness Month and attended and spearheaded many medical and industry conferences.

 Because of the elevated stage and national level of leadership HIP provided, the organization changed its name to The National Association for Continence (NAFC) in 1996.

-Today, NAFC facilitates online forum discussions, publishes tips and suggestions to thousands of professional and patient members monthly, is building a task force to combat the lack of absorbency product standards, and is a leader in the discussion of preventative care for incontinence.
+Today, NAFC is recognized as the leading incontinence advocacy organization in the nation.
+We facilitate online forum discussions, publish tips and suggestions to thousands of professional and patient members monthly, drive the discussion of preventive care for incontinence and are establishing a task force to combat the lack of absorbency product standards in the industry.